MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/vector-search.md

 This has multiple benefits:

-- Reduce latency and processing cost, since only remaining records have to be compared with the search vector and therefore fewer vector comparisons have to be done.
+- Reduce latency and processing cost, since only records remaining after filtering need to be compared with the search vector and therefore fewer vector comparisons have to be done.
 - Limit the resultset for e.g. access control purposes, by excluding data that the user shouldn't have access to.

-Note that many vector stores require fields to be indexed for these to be used for filtering.
+Note that in order for fields to be used for filtering, many vector stores require those fields to be indexed first.
-In some other cases filtering performance may be optionally improved by indexing these fields.
+Some vector stores will allow filtering using any field, but may optionally allow indexing to improve filtering performance.

 If creating a collection via the Semantic Kernel vector store abstractions and you wish to enable filtering on a field, set the `IsFilterable` property to true when defining your data model or when creating your record definition.